Advanced Biblical Hebrew II*

 A critical reading and translation of biblical, non-biblical, and postbiblical Hebrew prose and poetic texts.
-This semester we will concentrate on narrative and prescriptive literature associated with the Torah/Pentateuch.
-Occasional attention will be given (where relevant) to alternative intrabiblical or even extrabiblical renditions of the assigned readings, pertinent material in the early versions (Samaritan Pentateuch, Septuagint, Targum, and Peshitta), Qumran and medieval manuscripts, rabbinic midrash, parascriptural works (e.g., Jubilees; 11Q Temple), and the medieval commentaries (Rashi, Ibn Ezra, et al.).
+We will concentrate during the spring semester on a series of texts which have import for reconstructing the mythological dimensions of ancient Israelite literature.
+As per our custom, we will also give attention (where relevant) to alternative intrabiblical (or even extrabiblical) renditions of the assigned readings, pertinent material in the early versions (primarily Targum, but also Septuagint, Vulgate, and Peshitta), Qumran and medieval manuscripts, rabbinic midrash, and the medieval commentaries (Rashi, Ibn Ezra, et al.).

 c.
 Final class.
 A required final class for all enrolled students will be held on the date and at the time officially mandated for the final examination for this course by the UNC Charlotte administration.
 Further details regarding the class will be provided later in the semester.

 d.
 Each student is responsible for all lectures, readings, class discussions, assignments, and announcements, whether or not he/she is present when they occur.

 a.
 The grading scale used in this course is as follows:

 91-95+ A = demonstrable mastery of material; can creatively synthesize

 81-90 B = some demonstrable proficiency in control of material & analysis

 71-80 C = satisfactory performance of assignments; little or no analysis